 Virgin Mary is believed to have appeared in Velankanni in 1560 and the town’s rich religious character dates back to this time.
 According to popular belief, Mary requested a shepherd for milk so as to quench the thirst of her baby, Lord Jesus.
 A chapel was erected at this location to commemorate this incident.
-Velankanni is often called the ‘the land of miracles’, a name that stems from the many miracles rumored to have taken place in the town.
+Velankanni is often called the Land of Miracles, a name that stems from the many miracles rumored to have taken place in the town.

-Five hundred years on, almost two million pilgrims visit Velankanni to observe the celebration of this miracle.
+Five hundred years later, almost two million pilgrims have visited Velankanni to observe the celebration of this miracle.
 The Shrine of Our Lady has become one of the most popular religious sites in the country during this period.

 Other miracles believed to have been witnessed here include two apparitions by the Virgin Mary.
 In the first apparition, a pot of milk being delivered to a customer by a Hindu boy was found to be full despite the boy giving Mary a share of the milk.
 The latter apparition deals with the curing of a crippled boy who offered Mary buttermilk.

 Disaster struck this picturesque town on the 26th of December, 2004 as a massive tsunami triggered by the Indian Ocean devastated Velankanni.
-Many lives were lost in the ensuing chaos, and it remains as one of the biggest tragedies to have hit the Southern Coast of India in history.
+Many lives were lost in the ensuing chaos, and it remains one of the biggest tragedies to have hit the southern coast of India in history.

 Rebuilding and rehabilitation started immediately following the large scale destruction to property and life, and the humanitarian efforts undertaken in the aftermath of the disaster prove to be a glowing testament to Velankanni and its residents.

-Velankanni has a number of places to visit; among them are the Velankanni Church, the Museum of Offerings, the Shrine Depot, and the Velankanni beach.
+Velankanni has a number of places to visit, among them are Velankanni Church, Museum of Offerings, Shrine Depot and Velankanni Beach.
 The Fountain of Revelation, the Holy Path and the Lady’s Tank Church are also places of interest for tourists.

 Tourist planning to go to Velankanni can reach here via air, road and rail.